Personalised "The Telegraph" Front Page 400 Piece Jigsaw Puzzle

 Your jigsaw will arrive in an attractive presentation box, which, for that added personal touch, contains an area on the box lid allowing you to write your own message to the recipient.

 Also note that any date prior to 24th April 1939 will show a front cover that features a list of classified advertisements (i.e. old-fashioned births, deaths and marriages etc.) and not the common news format we see today.
-However, you will receive a jigsaw with an internal main news page instead.

 To help complete each puzzle, a full-size guide image of the front cover is included.